Frank Robinson (American football)

-Frank Lawson Robinson (born January 11, 1969) is an American former professional football cornerback who played two seasons in the National Football League (NFL), for the Cincinnati Bengals and Denver Broncos.
-He was selected by the Broncos in the fifth round of the 1992 NFL draft.
+Frank Lawson Robinson (born January 11, 1969) is an American former professional football player who was a cornerback for two seasons in the National Football League (NFL) for the Cincinnati Bengals and Denver Broncos.
+He played college football for the Boise State Broncos and was selected by the Broncos in the fifth round of the 1992 NFL draft.
 He also played for the Scottish Claymores in NFL Europe.